themaximalist/llm.js/README.md

 // Ollama
 await LLM("the color of the sky is", { model: "llama2:7b" });

+// Together
+await LLM("the color of the sky is", { service: "together", model: "meta-llama/Llama-3-70b-chat-hf" });

 // Can optionally set service to be specific await LLM("the color of the sky is", { service: "openai", model: "gpt-3.5-turbo" });